siu-sing/snake/README.md

         };
     }
-    move(){}    //Moves snake based on current direction pushSegment(coordinate) //Adds a new segment at the tail based on coordinate setDisplay(){}  //Displays the snake in the DOM isInSnake(i,j,includeHead=false){}  //Checks if i,j is within the snake isAtApple(fruitObj){}   //Checks if the snakehead is in the fruitObj
+    move(){}    //Moves snake based on current direction pushSegment(coordinate){} //Adds a new segment at the tail based on coordinate setDisplay(){}  //Displays the snake in the DOM isInSnake(i,j,includeHead=false){}  //Checks if i,j is within the snake isAtApple(fruitObj){}   //Checks if the snakehead is in the fruitObj